All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can You Get Retatrutide Through Clinical Trials?

 The only legitimate way to access retatrutide right now is by participating in a clinical trial.
 Eli Lilly's TRIUMPH trials are enrolling patients at select medical centers.
-However, clinical trial participation comes with important caveats.
+But clinical trial participation comes with important caveats.

 First, you must meet specific eligibility criteria.
 Each trial has its own requirements related to BMI, medical history, age, and other health factors.
 Not everyone who wants to participate will qualify.